 A Main Street Christmas

-This year's A Main Street Christmas/Farmers' Parade of Lights has been over for a few days now, and I’d like to take this opportunity to thank everyone who had a part in making it happen.
+I’d like to take this opportunity to thank everyone who had a part in making this year's event happen.
 This is a longish list, yes, but every person and organisation here was important to the successful operation of this year’s celebration.

 The local farmers (under the direction of Dennis O’Hara) put on the Farmers’ Parade of Lights each year.
 It’s a magnificent display of joy, Christmas spirit and yes, hard work.
-Without them none of the work that anyone else does would has a point.
-This year they had particular challenges, with changes in timing, location and logistics.
+And without them, none of the work that anyone else did would have had a reason.
+This year they had particular challenges, with a brutal harvest season still underway for many of them.
 But as always, our local farmers pulled off a magnificent display.
 Thank you, thank you, thank you!
 Remember people, if you ate today, thank a farmer!

 The Agricultural Society.
 Could there be a better place to display the farmers’ handiwork as a drive through than the Agricultural Fairgrounds?
 I think not.
 Nestled in the heart of Schomberg, adjacent to Main Street this was a wonderful venue.
 My thanks to the members and the executive of the Schomberg Agricultural Fairgrounds who offered us the best possible place to hold this event.
 We look forward to working with you on other events in the future.

-My thanks to Angelo Santorelli at Trisan construction, who provided the bollards and markers we used throughout the Fairgrounds to keep our attendees safe, and for the gravel and grading along the lane within the Fairgrounds - once again making it safe for all of our attendees.
+My thanks to Angelo Santorelli at Trisan construction, who provided the bollards and markers we used in the entranceway to keep our volunteers and guests safe.

 Our thanks to the Schomberg Lions Club, helping us to get volunteers; your many years of service and support of Schomberg and the events that take place within it is key to the life of the Village.

 And of course, you, the people of Schomberg and the surrounding area.
 Thank you for attending.
 Thank you for the kind words of encouragement you gave us as you queued to attend the parade.
-Thank you for being kind, and civil and understanding as we figured out how to get so many of you (almost 700 vehicles!) through the Fairgrounds in the time we had.
-And thank you for the hearty thanks we received on social media in the last few days.
-You're most welcome.
-We do this for you, and we turn your thanks back to you.
+Thank you for being kind, and civil and understanding as we figured out how to get so many of you through the Fairgrounds.
+Thank you for putting up with the (failed) ticketing system, and for being so willing and able to switch to a ‘cash at the gate’ method of payment.
+You.
+Guys.
+Rock.

 We look forward to next year!